dylang/flowdock-refined/templates/flowdock-refined.md

 I'm limited by what I can modify because we can't add Javascript to the page with the desktop application.
 Please vote [to enable JavaScript plugins](http://flowdock.uservoice.com/forums/36827-general/suggestions/5519689-userscript-or-plugin-capability-in-desktop-client) so we can make a lot more changes.

+## Disclaimer

+This is not a produce of Flowdock.